 Welcome!
-The resources on this page are designed to help you make some initial decisions about your online asynchronous course, particularly during the 2020-2021 academic year.
+The resources on this page are designed to help you make some initial decisions about your online asynchronous course this semester.
 For more in-depth resources, please see our Teaching Online web resources.
 Stearns Center also offers ongoing webinars, workshops, and instructional design consultations to support faculty who are designing online classes for extended use.
 Click here to subscribe to our Online Teaching Coaching newsletter to get tips, news and other information about online teaching.

 Do you need to check another page?